jarijokinen/taidi/README.md

 correct indentation.

-Please don't use this plugin in production if you haven't set up proper caching first, as HTML Tidy is very resource intesive.
+Please don't use this plugin in production if you haven't set up proper caching first, as HTML Tidy is very resource intensive.

 ## Requirements